Thai language: History

 Thai has undergone various historical sound changes.
 Some of the most significant changes occurred during the evolution from Old Thai to modern Thai.
-The Thai writing system has an eight-century history and many of these changes, especially in consonants and tones, are evidenced in the modern orthography.
+The Thai writing system has an eight-century history, and many of these changes, especially in consonants and tones, are evidenced in the modern orthography.

 Early spread

-According to a Chinese source, during the Ming dynasty, Yingya Shenglan (1405–1433), Ma Huan reported on the language of the Xiānluó (暹羅) or Ayutthaya Kingdom, (Note: Xiānluó was the Chinese name for Ayutthaya, a kingdom created by the merger of Lavo and Sukhothai or Suvarnabhumi.) saying that it somewhat resembled the local patois as pronounced in Guangdong Ayutthaya, the old capital of Thailand from 1351 - 1767 A.D., was from the beginning a bilingual society, speaking Thai and Khmer.
-Bilingualism must have been strengthened and maintained for some time by the great number of Khmer-speaking captives the Thais took from Angkor Thom after their victories in 1369, 1388 and 1431.
-Gradually toward the end of the period, a language shift took place.
-Khmer fell out of use.
-Both Thai and Khmer descendants whose great-grand parents or earlier ancestors were bilingual came to use only Thai.
-In the process of language shift, an abundance of Khmer elements were transferred into Thai and permeated all aspects of the language.
-Consequently, the Thai of the late Ayutthaya Period which later became Ratanakosin or Bangkok Thai, was a thorough mixture of Thai and Khmer.
-There were more Khmer words in use than Tai cognates.
-Khmer grammatical rules were used actively to coin new disyllabic and polysyllabic words and phrases.
-Khmer expressions, sayings, and proverbs were expressed in Thai through transference.
+According to the Ming dynasty Chinese source Yingya Shenglan (1405–1433) written by Ma Huan, the language of the Xiānluó (暹羅) or Ayutthaya Kingdom (Note: Xiānluó was the Chinese name for Ayutthaya, a kingdom created by the merger of Lavo and Sukhothai or Suvarnabhumi.) somewhat resembled the local patois pronounced in Guangdong.
+Ayutthaya, the capital of Thailand from 1351 to 1767 CE, was a bilingual society from its inception where both Thai and Khmer were spoken.
+This bilingualism was likely strengthened and maintained by the large number of Khmer-speaking captives the Thais relocated from Angkor Thom following their military victories in 1369, 1388, and 1431.

-Thais borrowed both the Royal vocabulary and rules to enlarge the vocabulary from Khmer.
-The Thais later developed the royal vocabulary according to their immediate environment.
-Thai and Pali, the latter from Theravada Buddhism, were added to the vocabulary.
-An investigation of the Ayutthaya Rajasap reveals that three languages, Thai, Khmer and Khmero-Indic were at work closely both in formulaic expressions and in normal discourse.
-In fact, Khmero-Indic may be classified in the same category as Khmer because Indic had been adapted to the Khmer system first before the Thai borrowed.
+Toward the end of the Ayutthaya period Khmer fell out of everyday use and a language shift took place.
+Descendants of bilingual families came to use only Thai.
+Many Khmer elements passed into Thai during the shift, reaching every part of the language.
+The Thai of the late Ayutthaya period, which later became Rattanakosin or Bangkok Thai, was a thorough mixture of Thai and Khmer, with more Khmer words in use than Tai cognates.
+Khmer grammatical rules were used to coin new disyllabic and polysyllabic words and phrases, and Khmer expressions, sayings and proverbs were taken into Thai directly.